New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 If you’re looking to see how much you could borrow or just want to get a general idea of your financial future, the Leeds Building Society’s Mortgage Calculator can help by taking into account factors such as current loans, house value, location and more.

-For those nearing retirement age, equity release can make a world of difference in affording the things they need while ensuring their security in later years with reduced monthly mortgage payments if desired.
+For those nearing retirement age, equity release can make a difference in affording the things they need while ensuring their security in later years with reduced monthly mortgage payments if desired.

 Ultimately, if you’re considering a lifetime mortgage, take some time researching all potential outcomes prior to making any applications—including whether taking out a loan could increase your tax bill—so that you’re fully aware of any risks associated with signing up for an agreement!